volfegan/Pirate_FrankenMechs/Pirate_FrankenMechs/Resources/Readme.md

 I know some of these battlemechs will offend a few people's taste and if they like to remove those, or modify others, you can download the MW5 Unreal Engine source files of this MOD below and do whatever you want. https://github.com/volfegan/Pirate_FrankenMechs_MW5mod

 A reminder: My potato computer is barely able to run MW5 Unreal Engine and this MOD is an amateur work and there are a few wrong blender/Unreal Engine modeling stuff I did because it is the only way I know how to do it.
 All modified models were extracted from MW5 Unreal Engine editor, with the exception of the Black Marauder mouth which I recreated from the model of 3D artist Bohdan Lvov's Fire-Coughing Mechanical Graboid Ass Blaser (https://www.artstation.com/artwork/QzmWeL) while learning Blender.
-The polygon count and Level of Details (LOD) of my models are a bit higher than the standard MW5 model, but they run fine in my laptop which is low-end spec.
+The polygon count for each Level of Details (LOD) of my models are a bit higher than the standard MW5 model, but they run fine in my laptop which is low-end spec.

 In the beginning, I thought about doing some missions a la Harebrained Schemes BATTLETECH - Tournament of Champions, where the player fights pirates with Urbanmechs and the final duel the pirates cheat with Urbinators.
 Sorry, but I won't.
 Too many crashes on Unreal Engine and no time.
 I will put my PayPal for donations here just to remind me to not outright abandon this MOD and try to give minimum support in case something goes terrible wrong.
 If you like this and feel generous donate something.
 I was very close to not even finishing it after working months on it... when they say you need SSD drives to run Unreal, they are not kidding (this almost killed my laptop). https://www.paypal.com/donate/?business=3SK32WSCKMRV2&no_recurring=0&item_name=Support+for+Another+Frankenmech+MOD+for+MW5&currency_code=USD